MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 To use Windows Admin Center in the Azure portal, we install Windows Admin Center in each Azure VM that you want to use it to manage.
 The Azure VM has the following requirements:

-- Windows Server 2019 or Windows Server 2016
+- Windows Server 2022, Windows Server 2019, or Windows Server 2016
 - At least 3 GiB of memory
 - Be in any region of an Azure public cloud (it's not supported in Azure China, Azure Government, or other non-public clouds)
+- Have the [Azure Virtual Machine Agent](/azure/virtual-machines/extensions/agent-windows) installed (it's installed by default on any Windows VM deployed from an Azure Marketplace image)

 The VM also has the following networking requirements, which we step through during the installation procedure: